The World of Asian Mushrooms: A Guide to Cooking and Pairing

 When it comes to cooking with mushrooms, the possibilities are endless.
 Here are a few tips:

-See also The World of Asian Rice Dishes: From Sushi to Biryani
+See also The Flavors of Asian Rice Puddings: From Kheer to Biko

 Stir-fries: Asian mushrooms are perfect for stir-fries.
 Their robust flavors stand up well to high heat and quick cooking.